mahyarnajibi/SNIPER/README.md

 This significantly speeds up multi-scale training as it operates on low-resolution chips.
 Due to its memeory efficient design, SNIPER can benefit from *Batch Normalization* during training and it makes larger batch-sizes possible for instance-level recognition tasks on a single GPU.
 Hence, we do not need to synchronize batch-normalization statistics across GPUs and we can train object detectors similar to the way we do image classification!

-If you find [SNIPER](https://arxiv.org/abs/1805.09300) useful in your research please consider citing:
+[SNIPER](https://arxiv.org/abs/1805.09300) is described in the following paper:
 ```
 SNIPER: Efficient Multi-Scale Training
 Bharat Singh*, Mahyar Najibi*, and Larry S. Davis (* denotes equal contribution)